esa-palosaari/roguelike/README.md

 The idea of the game is to try to get the hero to next levels by moving it around with arrow or num pad keys.
-When the hero gets to the stairs (a Gray rectangle), the player can move it to the next level by pressing spacebar.
+When the hero gets to the stairs (a Gray rectangle), the player can move it to the next level by pressing spacebar or a numpad-5.

 There are also monsters lurking around.
 When they notice the hero they will start following it and try to kill it.
 When the hero's health (the green bar